ucfnmyo/SDC_MuseumsProject/README.md

 use `node DataServer.js` to start the server

-in a web browser go to http://dev.spatialdatacapture.org:8872/location/DEU to test api. if that doesn't respond, go to http://dev.spatialdatacapture.org:8872, to check if server is working at all.
+Replace the 4 digit port number with the one you are using. in a web browser go to http://dev.spatialdatacapture.org:8872/location/DEU to test api. if that doesn't respond, go to http://dev.spatialdatacapture.org:8872, to check if server is working at all.